krawaller/mirage/README.md

     	// for hasone,hasmany type props
-    	collection: Coll, // the backbone collection instance that we have a relation to }
+    	collection: Coll, // the backbone collection instance that we have a relation to
+		modelClick: function(model) // optional, will be called with model when value element is clicked }

 *WIP*